1944 Campionato Alta Italia: Background

-Following the American conquest of Tunisia and later Sicily in 1943, Italy suffered heavy bombings by the Allied Powers.
+Following the American liberation of Tunisia and later Sicily in 1943, Italy suffered heavy bombings by the Allied Powers.
 The consequent multiple damages on railways and streets imposed to the FIGC to plan a special mixed championship for the 1943–44 season, with three different regional groups to reduce the teams movements.
 However, at the eve of his dismissal, Benito Mussolini suspended all sport activities.

 After Italy defeat in World War II, with the country divided by the "Gothic Line", the Italian Football Federation split in two: while the official FIGC remained in the south, under the rule by the Kingdom of Italy, the northern FIGC, ruled by the Italian Social Republic, moved its headquarters to Milan and organized a "campionato di divisione nazionale misto" (mixed national division championship).
 The so-called Campionato Alta Italia (High Italy Championship) was the only Italian championship organized on a more than regional basis: in Central and Southern Italy many regional championship were held.
 Originally, the Roman Championship won by Lazio was part of the Alta Italia qualifications, but the Liberation of Rome changed the plan.

 The Spezia players had to obtain the status of Firefighters from the La Spezia local command in order to be able to play football games traveling to other cities, as freedom of movement was restricted during war time in Italy.
 Similarly, Torino Calcio players were allowed to move freely and play football carrying FIAT documents.
 In 1944 the Grande Torino, similarly to Spezia as VVFF, participated with the denomination Torino FIAT.

 In the northern FIGC's original plans, the winning team in the tournament would have been recognized as Champion of Italy; however; after the end of the championship, a statement from the northern Federation, following political pressure, announced that Spezia wouldn't be awarded the "Scudetto" title.
 Only in 2002 the Spezia title was officially recognised by FIGC as a decoration.

 Following the decision of FIGC in 2002, Spezia Calcio is authorized by the Italian Federation to exhibit a tricolour badge on the official jerseys which is unique, being the only example of a permanent one in Italy.
 The badge has a different shape and size compared to the ordinary Scudetto.